On The Cost Function Associated With Legendrian Knots: Cost Function

+\textit{(iv) Conversion of a local rotation into a sequence of LR-moves.} Note that certain planar isotopies allowed in the topological category are not allowed in the Legendrian category.
+Hence we need to consider the case of planar isotopies as well.
 Now consider the case when front projections $F_0$ and $F_1$ are connected by a rotation in a disc $Q$ and identical outside $Q$.
 All front projections connected by such local planar isotopy can be obtained by stabilizing the front projections shown in Figure \ref{fig:CostP}.
 The bottom two front projections shown in Figure \ref{fig:CostP} are connected by a sequence of LR2 moves within the disc.

-Hence, $F_0$ and $F_1$ can be stabilized sufficiently within $Q$ to obtain Legendrian isotopic knots and this Legendrian isotopy is supported in $Q$.